jiahaoyuan/Cover-Letter-Auto-Generator/README.md

 # Cover-Letter-Auto-Generator

 Due to the large amount to applications of jobs and interns, I decided to write a Cover Letter Auto-Generator.
-Apache POI is must be imported.
+Apache POI must be imported.

 It can carry out two functions:
 1. Detect key words in the qualification section of the job description